Graduate teaching and research assistantships are available in most of the academic

 Scholarships for Graduate Students, using the Application Form and verifying that

 all required documentation is included.

-coursework per semester.
+per semester.
 (Graduate students who hold an assistantship are not eligible).
+Each

-Each scholarship includes a service component of 75 hours per semester for 6 hours
+scholarship includes a service component of 75 hours per semester for 6 hours of tuition

-of tuition and 37.5 hours per semester for 3 hours of tuition.
-To find out more about
+and 37.5 hours per semester for 3 hours of tuition.
+To find out more about the scholarship

 Students must be nominated by their departments or colleges for the following awards